Activity note: Hotel check-in from 3:00 p.m.

 Lunch: Hotel meal.

 Evening: Tonight we'll view our second OSF performance, THE ODYSSEY.
 In Ithaca, Penelope has been waiting 10 years for the return of her husband since the end of the Trojan War.
 She vows to stay true to Odysseus until his burial shroud is finished.
 But suitors still plague her.
 Meanwhile, on the island of Ogygia, Odysseus is alive and well, but trapped by the vengeful nymph Calypso.
 This play tells a story of a family’s struggle to remain faithful and strong while facing insurmountable odds.
 This play is performed, rain or shine, in the oldest outdoor Elizabethan Theatre in the United States, the Allen Elizabethan Theatre.
 Pillows and blankets can be rented at the theatre for an additional cash fee.
-Autumn outdoor productions are susceptible to seasonal weather.
-Participants are asked to bring appropriate layers, including coats and blankets.

 Activity note: Note: Getting on/off a motorcoach.